San Diego Metropolitan Transit System: Modern history

 In 2007, MTS completed a "Comprehensive Operational Analysis" that redesigned the area's bus network for the first time in 23 years.
 National City was reluctant to implement the findings of the analysis and instead opts to transfer control of its National City Transit system into MTS.

 The major overhaul of the San Diego Trolley called the "Trolley Renewal Project" began in 2010.
 Over the next five years, all Trolley stations were renovated, making them capable of handling low-floor light rail vehicles that eliminate the stairs into the trains and allow faster boarding for people using wheelchairs.
-The renovations allow the Green Line to be extended to Downtown in 2012.
-Low-floor vehicles start operating on the Orange Line in 2013 and on the Blue Line in 2015.
+The renovations allowed the Green Line to be extended to downtown in 2012.
+Low-floor vehicles started operating on the Orange Line in 2013 and on the Blue Line in 2015.

-In 2011, MTS opened the Silver Line, which operates renovated PCC streetcars around Downtown San Diego in partnership with the San Diego historic streetcar society.
+In 2011, MTS opened the Silver Line, which operates renovated PCC streetcars around downtown San Diego in partnership with the San Diego Historic Streetcar Society.

-SDMTS introduced its network of bus rapid transit routes in June 2014.
+MTS introduced its network of bus rapid transit routes in June 2014.
 The lines operate on exclusive roadways, dedicated lanes, high-occupancy vehicle lanes, and in mixed-traffic with other vehicles.

 In 2016, the San Diego Trolley began construction of the Mid-Coast Corridor Transit Project.
-It is an 11 mi extension of the Blue Line from the Old Town Transit Center north to La Jolla Village, University of California, San Diego and University City.
+It is an 11 mi extension of the Blue Line from the Old Town Transit Center north to the University of California, San Diego, La Jolla Village, and University City.
 Ridership is projected at 34,700 trips in 2030.
 The extension was completed and opened for service on November 21, 2021, costing $2.1 billion.